Thursday, May 16, 2024

 Guests: Nas, John Legend, James Fauntleroy, Maya Angelou

 After nearly a decade and a half apart, Common reunited with longtime collaborator and producer, No I.D. to bring forth The Dreamer/The Believer in 2011.
 Following the enjoyable, yet overall underwhelming, effort of Universal Mind Control, Common took it back to the soulful boom-bap arena with No I.D. and boy was this quite the reunion.
 The album starts off with perhaps the most thumping cut on the album, the neck cramp-provoking, "The Dreamer", which also features some mellow crooning from the highly regarded James Fauntleroy, and from there a magnificent spoken word piece from the late, great Dr. Maya Angelou.
-Folks, this was a hard one to follow, as those sharp dreams and the sample made this an instant MVP candidate, but then we were blessed with the first single from the album, "Ghetto Dreams".
-The bumping cut saw Common team up with another all-time emcee and artist, Nas, in what could only be described as a dream team we always wanted, but never knew how much we needed them until this cut happened.
+Folks, this was a hard one to follow, as those sharp drums and the sample made this an instant MVP candidate, but then we were blessed with the first single from the album, "Ghetto Dreams".
+The bumping cut saw Common team up with another all-time emcee and artist, Nas, in what could only be described as a dream team we always wanted but never knew how much we needed them until this cut happened.
 Other cuts like "Gold", the second single, "Blue Sky" featuring Roc Nation artist, Makeba Riddick, and "Cloth" are draped in such soul and honesty that helps make this album establish its identity.
 However, we turned the gas on with the fiery "Sweet", which has been widely speculated to centered directly at Mr. Aubrey Graham, although he never yes or no to those claims.
 Regardless of who it's about, if anybody at all, we saw battle hungry Common here very similar to other previous aggressive and feisty cuts in his discography like the searing Ice Cube diss of '96, "The Bitch In Yoo".
 We return to the positivity and hope with other cuts like "Windows" and especially the John Legend-assisted "The Believer", with its gospel undertones and uplifting spirit within it.
 Much like the singer PJ blessed the majority of the A Beautiful Revolution series, Fauntleroy blessed this album with his assisting vocals throughout, and they only help out further The Dreamer/The Believer to be such a great addition to his discography, and one that many should revisit to understand how this album gets wrongfully overlooked.

-6. August Greene
+7. August Greene

 Production: artist